casperleerink/cleerink/posts/end-to-end-typesafety-to-ship-fast.md

 date: 2025-05-04
 ---

 When you're building MVPs for clients, you usually have to choose between speed and polish.
 You can move fast with no types, or build slowly but safely.
-But over the past few years at Hooman Studio, we found a third path — by leaning fully into **end-to-end type safety**, we were able to ship custom-designed, production-ready apps quickly, without sacrificing reliability.
+Over the past few years at Hooman Studio, we found a third path — by leaning fully into **end-to-end type safety**, we were able to ship custom-designed, production-ready apps quickly without sacrificing reliability.

 This post outlines how our stack — centered around **Drizzle, tRPC, and Next.js** — helped us deliver tailored software solutions on tight timelines, and what we learned from building multiple MVPs this way.